kumahq/kuma-website/docs/docs/dev/explore/dpp.md

 Tags are a set of key-value pairs (.e.g `version=v2`) that are defined for each DPP inbound.
 These tags serve the following purposes:

 - specifying the service this DPP inbound is part of
-- adding some metadata about the exposed service
+- adding metadata about the exposed service
 - allowing subsets of DPPs to be selected by these tags

 Tags prefixed with `kuma.io` are reserved: